Mohammad-Rahmati/Application_Insights_Demo/README.md

 #### Create `CustomTelemetryProcessor.cs`:

 This file defines the `CustomTelemetryProcessor` class, which implements the ITelemetryProcessor interface.
 It is designed to intercept and process all telemetry data before it is sent to Application Insights.
-Our custom processor specifically checks if the telemetry item is an exception and, if so, stops further processing to prevent it from being logged.
+Our custom processor specifically checks if the telemetry item is an trace and, if so, stops further processing to prevent it from being logged.

 ```csharp
 using Microsoft.ApplicationInsights.Channel;